Online Reputation Management. What is it? And Why is it Important?

 4. Prepare for a crisis well in advance

-By definition, a crisis can wreck your reputation.
-Corporate crises have a nasty habit of showing up whenever you least expect them, so it pays to get your crisis comms strategy nailed as early as possible.
+Crises have a nasty habit of showing up whenever you least expect them, and they can wreck your reputation.
+So, it pays to get your crisis comms strategy nailed as early as possible.

-If you’ve made a serious screw-up, you won’t be able to do anything to prevent negative newspaper headlines or calls from disgruntled customers.
+If you’ve screwed-up, you won’t be able to do anything to prevent negative headlines or calls from disgruntled customers.
 But you can control your response.
-Your aim is to get an official response out quickly, and keep it higher in Google’s search results than the angry posts calling for your head.
+Your aim is to get an official response out quickly and keep it higher in Google’s search results than the angry posts calling for your head.

 You don’t want to end up like Mark Zuckerberg, who took four days to respond to the Cambridge Analytica scandal in 2018.
 At its worst, the company’s stock lost 10% of its total value.

-Besides Zuckerberg’s wishy-washy response, Facebook should’ve expected that their shady data dealings would land them in hot water.
-Not having a short, slick response ready to go from day one was incredibly short-sighted.
+Besides Zuckerberg’s wishy-washy response, Facebook should’ve known their shady data dealings would land them in hot water.
+Not having a slick response ready to go from day one was incredibly short-sighted.

-On the other hand, fast food chain KFC was exemplary with its online reputation management.
+On the other hand, fast food chain KFC was exemplary with its online PR news and reputation management.
 UK franchises ran out of chicken in early 2018 due to supply issues, leaving close to a thousand shops out of business for nearly a week.
-Not ideal for a fast-food chicken brand.

 5. When all else fails, call in the experts

-Even if you prefer to do things in-house, sometimes calling in a dedicated online reputation management service is the right thing to do.
-Reputation management and PR firms have the know-how to get negative content removed or pushed down the search results.
+Even if you prefer to do things in-house, sometimes calling in a dedicated online reputation management expert is the right thing to do.
+Reputation management experts in PR firms have the know-how to get negative content removed or pushed down the search results.
 They’re also in contact with journalists, influencers and other opinion-makers who can tip the scales in your favour.

 It’s worth bearing in mind that there are various kinds of online reputation management.
-Some online reputation companies focus on proactively developing crisis comms strategies.
-Others focus on review management, or content creation.
-As such, step one is deciding what your most pressing issues are, and finding the right firm to represent you.
+Some online reputation companies focus on proactively developing crisis comms strategies, while others focus on review management and/or content creation.
+As such, step one is deciding what your most pressing issues are and finding the right firm to represent you.

-You’ll also have to decide how much you’re willing to pay.
-Hiring an agency can be costly, and it can be more cost-effective and flexible to bring in an independent PR expert.
+You’ll also need to decide how much you’re willing to pay.
+Hiring an agency can be costly.
+It can be more cost-effective to bring in an independent PR expert.